CUBRID/cubrid-manual/en/admin/control.rst

 *   OTHERS: The number of queries like CREATE and DROP except for SELECT, INSERT, UPDATE, DELETE.
 When there is an option of "-b -s <sec>", it is updated every time with the number of queries which have been executed during the seconds specified by this option.
 *   LONG-T: The number of transactions which exceed LONG_TRANSACTION_TIME. / the value of the LONG_TRANSACTION_TIME parameter.
 When there is an option of "-b -s <sec>", it is updated every time with the number of transactions which have been executed during the seconds specified by this option.
 *   LONG-Q: The number of queries which exceed LONG_QUERY_TIME. / the value of the LONG_QUERY_TIME parameter.
 When there is an option of "-b -s <sec>", it is updated every time with the number of queries which have been executed during the seconds specified by this option.
 *   ERR-Q: The number of queries with errors found.
 When there is an option of "-b -s <sec>", it is updated every time with the number of errors which have occurred during the seconds specified by this option.
+If the SHARD parameter in cubrid_broker.conf is set to ON, the value of ERR-Q is increased even if an error at proxy occurs.
 *   UNIQUE-ERR-Q: The number of queries with unique key errors found.
 When there is an option of "-b -s <sec>", it is updated every time with the number of unique key errors which have occurred during the seconds specified by this option.
 *   #CONNECT: The number of connections that an application client accesses to CAS after starting the broker.
+*   #REJECT: The count that an application client excluded from ACL IP list is rejected to access a CAS.
+Regarding ACL setting, see :ref:`limiting-broker-access`.

-Enter the command below with the **-q** option to check the status of broker whose name includes broker1 and job status of a specific broker in the job queue.
+The following checks the status of broker whose name includes broker1 and job status of a specific broker in the job queue with the **-q** option.
 If you do not specify broker1 as an argument, list of jobs in the job queue for all brokers is displayed.

 ::